 Less than significant impact.
 There are no known active faults underlying, or adjacent to, the project site.
 The Cleveland Hill fault is the only active fault zone in Butte County identified in the most recent Alquist-Priolo Earthquake Fault Zoning Map.
-The Cleveland Hill fault is located approximately 4 miles southeast of the City of Oroville and approximately 2 miles east of the site.
-The project site is located within an area of known faults; however, the likelihood of a surface rupture at the project site from the Cleveland Hill fault is low.
-Regardless, any future development of Parcels 1 and 2 would be designed consistent with the seismic element of the California Building Code (CBC).
-This would avoid potential impacts associated with a fault rupture to the extent feasible.
+The Cleveland Hill fault is located approximately 4 miles southeast of the City of Oroville and approximately 28 miles southeast of the site.
+Because the nearest active fault is located a considerable distance from the project site, the likelihood of a surface rupture at the project site is very low and would not be a design consideration for future development.
 Impacts would be less than significant under this threshold.